Lighting the Way for BRIGHT: Reproducible Baselines with Anserini, Pyserini, and RankLLM

-\paragraph{Bag-of-Words vs.\ BM25 for query vectors.} Comparing columns~(a) and~(c) in \autoref{tab:bm25}, BM25‐weighted query vectors are more effective than plain bag-of-words vectors on \emph{seven} of the twelve datasets, bag-of-words is better on \emph{four}, and the two approaches tie on one.
-From the aggregate query-length statistics (\autoref{tab:document_query_length}) we do not observe a direct correlation between a task's query-length distribution and whether BM25 or bag-of-words is superior.
-However, a per-query analysis (\autoref{fig:aggregated_task_query_analysis}) reveals three consistent patterns: \begin{itemize}[leftmargin=*] \item For \emph{short} queries (\(<\!16\) tokens) the two methods are almost identical, with bag-of-words only rarely ahead---consistent with the traditional practice of \emph{not} applying BM25 to query vectors~\cite{robertson1995Okapi, robertson1996okapi}. \item As query length grows, both the \emph{frequency} and the \emph{magnitude} of the differences increase up to a peak, then taper off; the decline occurs because the length-normalization term in BM25 begins to dominate for very long queries. \item Either method can win depending on whether down-weighting frequent terms in favor of rarer ones helps or harms the query's key terms.
-As BM25's wins are both \emph{larger} and \emph{more numerous} at medium lengths (~\autoref{fig:aggregated_task_query_analysis}), we recommend applying BM25 weighting to queries of roughly 16--256 tokens. \end{itemize}
+\paragraph{Bag-of-Words vs. BM25Q Query Representation.} When comparing columns~(a) and~(c) in \autoref{tab:bm25}, we find that BM25Q query vectors are more effective than plain BoW vectors on \emph{seven} of the twelve datasets, BoW is better on \emph{four}, and the two approaches tie on one.
+From the aggregate query-length statistics (\autoref{tab:document_query_length}) we do not observe a direct correlation between a task's query-length distribution and whether BM25Q or BoW is superior.
+However, a per-query analysis (\autoref{fig:aggregated_task_query_analysis}) reveals three consistent patterns: \begin{itemize}[leftmargin=*] \item For \emph{short} queries (\(<\!16\) tokens) the two methods are almost identical, with BoW only rarely ahead.
+This is consistent with the traditional practice of \emph{not} applying BM25 to queries~\cite{robertson1995okapi, robertson1996okapi}. \item As the query length grows, both the \emph{frequency} and the \emph{magnitude} of the differences increase up to a peak, then taper off; the decline occurs because the length-normalization term in BM25 begins to dominate for very long queries. \item Either method can win depending on whether down-weighting frequent terms in favor of rarer ones helps or harms the query's key terms.
+As BM25Q's wins are both \emph{larger} and \emph{more numerous} at medium lengths (~\autoref{fig:aggregated_task_query_analysis}), we recommend applying BM25Q weighting to queries of roughly 16--256 tokens. \end{itemize}